dabit3/basic-serverless-api/README.md

 $ amplify init

 $ amplify add storage

+?
+Please select from one of the below mentioned services: NoSQL Database
 ```

-Create a database with the following fields:
+Create a database with the following columns:

 ```
 id: string